 A regular parlay multiplies independent legs.
 If you parlay two -110 bets, the math is simple — multiply the decimal odds (1.91 × 1.91 ≈ 3.65 to 1) and that is your payout.

-A same-game parlay does not multiply independent legs, because the legs aren't independent.
+A same-game parlay does not multiply independent legs, because the legs are not independent.
 Mahomes throwing for 350 yards is correlated with the Chiefs scoring 30+.
+Josh Allen rushing for a touchdown is correlated with Buffalo red-zone trips.
 So the book uses a custom model to price the joint probability — accounting for the correlation — and then adds the parlay vig on top.
 That custom model is opaque, often conservative, and the markup is hefty.

 Correlation: the only thing that matters